linuxdeepin/deepin-manual/manual-assets/professional/deepin-diskmanager/en_US/index.md

 Please note that you can only delete an unmounted partition.

 1. On the Disk Manager interface, select a partition and right-click it.
-2. Select **Delete partition**, and a confirmation dialogue pops up.
+2. Select **Delete partition** and a confirmation dialogue pops up.
 Click **Delete**, and this partition will disappear under the corresponding disk.

 ## Disk Health Management